SilverEskimo/silvereskimo.github.io/creating-an-nft-on-fireblocks.md

 ### Deploy your Contract

-The following Solidity code is our SpaceBunnies collection's code.
+The following Solidity code is our RobotDoomsday collection's code.

 ```dart
 // SPDX-License-Identifier: MIT